dhananjai14/SemiconductorFaultDetection/README.md

 # SemiconductorFaultDetection
-This project is all about detecting fault in semiconductor wafers.
+This project is all about detecting fault in semiconductor chips.

 *This is just to show case the portion I worked on.*
 Files required for end to end deployment is is not uploaded here.